opencadc/storage-inventory/baldur/README.md

 ## integration testing

 Client certificates named `baldur-test-auth.pem` and `baldur-test-noauth.pem` must exist in the directory $A/test-certificates.
-`baldur-test-auth.pem` must match one of the `users` identities given in `baldur.properties`.
+The `baldur-test-auth.pem` must belong to a `users` identity given in `baldur.properties`.
 This user has authorization to call this service to retrieve permissions.
-`baldur-test-noauth.pem` is user not listed in `users` and therefore is not authorized to call this service.
+The `baldur-test-noauth.pem` is for a user not listed in `users` and therefore is not authorized to call this service.

 The integration tests expect the following entry in `baldur.properties`.
 ```
 expiryTime = 60

-users = { authorized user identity }
+users = { user identity for baldur-test-auth.pem }

-entry = TEST-GROUPS ^cadc:TEST-GROUPS/.*
+entry = test ^cadc:TEST/.*
-TEST-GROUPS.anon = true
+test.anon = true
-TEST-GROUPS.readOnlyGroups = ivo://cadc.nrc.ca/gms?TestReadGroup-1
+test.readOnlyGroups = ivo://cadc.nrc.ca/gms?TestRead
-TEST-GROUPS.readWriteGroups = ivo://cadc.nrc.ca/gms?TestWriteGroup-1 ivo://cadc.nrc.ca/gms?TestWriteGroup-2
+test.readWriteGroups = ivo://cadc.nrc.ca/gms?TestWrite
 ```

 ## building